Arnalo/FYP-Code/README.md

 - **Dataset can be crawled from here:  https://github.com/rois-codh/kmnist (Make sure to download the NumPy version of the datasets)**
 - **ML models and program executable can be downloaded from here : https://t.ly/QjcoJ**
+- **Model training is done in FYP-Project.ipynb, Ensemble Model Prediction for trained models is done in EnsemblePrediction.ipynb**
+- **Compiled program comes in two versions, Bundle and Standalone.
+Use Bundle for single or Standalone for faster startup**